 Address: 2802 S. Milliken Avenue, Ontario, CA 91761

-California is home to some of the world’s premier wine destinations, and Ontario is certainly on the up and up!
+California is home to some of the world’s premier wine destinations, and Ontario is certainly on the rise!

-Originally located in Los Angeles, the San Antonio Winery now offers three locations, one of which the company located in Ontario.
-Founded in 1917, the winery offers eleven Riboli family wines from grapes grown in the Napa Valley, Paso Robles, and Monterey.
+Originally located in Los Angeles, the San Antonio Winery now offers three locations, one in Ontario.
+The winery was founded in 1917 and offers eleven Riboli family wines from grapes grown in the Napa Valley, Paso Robles, and Monterey.

-For more than 40 years, the Ontario tasting room has hosted wine tastings, workshops, brunches, and entertainment events, such as comedy nights.
+For over 40 years, the Ontario tasting room has hosted wine tastings, workshops, brunches, and entertainment events, such as comedy nights.
 The winery includes a gift shop.
 You can reserve the winery for private events.

-See Related: Best Things to do in Three Rivers, California
+See Related: Things to Do in Three Rivers, California

 17. Explore and Tour Amy’s Farm